dhis2/dhis2-android-sdk/doc/content/user/workflow.md

 ##### Capture scope

-Inside the tracked entity module remains the TrackedEntityInstanceDownloader.
-The downloader follows a builder pattern which allows the tracked entity instances download filtering by different parameters.
+Inside the tracked entity module remains the `TrackedEntityInstanceDownloader`.
+The downloader follows a builder pattern which allows the tracked entity instances download filtering by **different parameters** as well as define some **limits**.
 The same behavior can be found within the event module for events.

 The downloader track the latest successful download in order to void downloading unmodified data.
 It makes use of paging with a best effort